 Examinations for the Psychologist License in Nevada

 As with most other states, the required examination to become a psychologist in the state of Nevada is the EPPP, or Examination for Professional Practice in Psychology.
 This test is typically administered by the Association of State and Provincial Psychology Boards.
 It is a nationally-recognized tests which contains 225 multiple-choice questions and must be completed within 3 hours and 20 minutes.
 The ASPPB’s passing score is 70 % or a scaled score of 500.

-The Bureau of Labor Statistics reports that as of May 2011, there were 520 clinical, counseling and school psychologists in the state of Nevada.
-These psychologists earned an annual median wage of $67,120.
-The median wage is defined as the “center line,” which means that half of the psychologists in Nevada earned more than this amount while the other half earned less.
-Nationally, the lowest 10% of psychologists earned lower than $39,060 per year while the top 10% earned higher than $110,410.
+The Bureau of Labor Statistics reports that as of May 2022, there were 590 clinical, counseling, school, and other types of psychologists in the state of Nevada.
+These psychologists earned an annual average wage between $79,550 and $120,220 depending on specialty.
+Nationally, the lowest 10% of clinical and counseling psychologists earned lower than $42,760 per year while the top 10% earned higher than $168,790.